The Team

 Benjamin KwongCollaborative Pianist

 Benjamin Kwong is a Montreal based pianist, coach and music director.
 Having completed his Bachelor’s and Master’s degrees at McGill University in piano performance, he now works as a vocal, instrumental, chamber and choral pianist.
-Previous engagements as music director include Côte-St-Luc Dramatic Society (Caberet, 2019), Dora Wasserman Yiddish Theatre (Bintel Brief (associate), 2016), Centaur Theatre (Last Night at the Gayety (associate), 2016), Opera de Camera (Cosi fan tutti (associate), 2016, Hänsel und Gretel, 2015, Cendrillon, 2014, Le nozze di Figaro, 2013).
+Previous engagements as music director inclue Côte-St-Luc Dramatic Society, Dora Wasserman Yiddish Theatre, Centaur Theatre, and Opera da Camera.

 Benjamin KwongCollaborative Pianist

 Benjamin Kwong is a Montreal based pianist, coach and music director.
 Having completed his Bachelor’s and Master’s degrees at McGill University in piano performance, he now works as a vocal, instrumental, chamber and choral pianist.
-Previous engagements as music director include Côte-St-Luc Dramatic Society (Caberet, 2019), Dora Wasserman Yiddish Theatre (Bintel Brief (associate), 2016), Centaur Theatre (Last Night at the Gayety (associate), 2016), Opera de Camera (Cosi fan tutti (associate), 2016, Hänsel und Gretel, 2015, Cendrillon, 2014, Le nozze di Figaro, 2013).
+Previous engagements as music director inclue Côte-St-Luc Dramatic Society, Dora Wasserman Yiddish Theatre, Centaur Theatre, and Opera da Camera.

-Originally from Alberta, Emily has been actively involved in the Montreal arts scene for the past 10 years as a performer, educator and administrator.
+Since moving here, Alcina has been actively involved in the Montreal arts scene for the past 10 years as a musician and dancer, educator, and administrator.

-Originally from Alberta, Emily has been actively involved in the Montreal arts scene for the past 10 years as a performer, educator and administrator.
+Since moving here, Alcina has been actively involved in the Montreal arts scene for the past 10 years as a musician and dancer, educator, and administrator.

 Iwan Edwards, C.M.Director Emeritus